-What Are Agile Retrospectives
+What Are Agile Retrospectives, the complete guide

 Agile Retrospectives are activities that I have been facilitating and writing a lot over the last few years.
 Unfortunately, I never created a long article summarising what an Agile Retrospective is.
 Now is the time.